perrykaufman/PerryKaufman/src/reference/index.md

 # Introduction

 Welcome to my reference material.
-I use this portion of my site mostly to store information/resources about various languages/tools so I can reference them later.
+I use this portion of my site mostly to store cheatsheets and resources for the various languages and tools I have learned how to use.

 ## Resources
 * [MDN Web Docs](https://developer.mozilla.org/en-US/): In depth guides and documentation.